nfdi4cat/voc4cat-tool/README.md

 This will fill the IRI-column for all rows with missing IRI entries.

 Manually filling the Children URI (in sheet "Concepts") and Members URI (in sheet "Collections") with URIs can be tedious.
-Alternatively, the additional columns "Children by Pref.
-Label" and "Members by Pref.
-Label" allow to specify the children or members by their preferred label.
-Then the script can be used to fill the URI columns:

-`voc4cat -r vocabulary.xlsx`

-Another way to express hierarchies between concepts, is to use indentation. voc4Cat supports Excel-indentation (default). voc4cat can also convert other indentaions (e.g.by 3 spaces per level) into Excel-indentation. voc4cat supports converting between indentation-based hierarchy and Children-URI hierarchy (both directions).
+An easier way to express hierarchies between concepts, is to use indentation. voc4Cat supports Excel-indentation (default). voc4cat can also convert other indentaions (e.g.by 3 spaces per level) into Excel-indentation. voc4cat supports converting between indentation-based hierarchy and Children-URI hierarchy (both directions).
 For example, use